yarasalami/Queen-B-Bootcamp-Example/README.md

 ### Get the boilerplate project

 1. Create your own github user, you can connect to it with user password (2 step authentication) or create an ssh key (configuration - https://github.com/settings/profile)

    a.
 Creating SSH key - [SSH KEY instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

    b.
-Install a two factor authentication app (like Authenticator) on you phone, configure it in github (https://github.com/settings/security), and use it to connect (you will be asked when you try to push code)
+Install a two factor authentication app (like Authenticator) on you phone,
+      configure it in github (https://github.com/settings/security),
+      and use it to connect (you will be asked for a user password when you try to push code)

 2. Fork this project to your repository (creates a copy)